lcnr/rubot/ALPHA_BETA.md

 In a competitive two player game, maximizing depths are the turns in which the bot is active, and during minimizing depths the opponent is able to make a decision.

+Note that we do not expect a specific order of minimizing and maximizing turns.
+It is for example completely valid to have a game in which some actions allow additional actions for a player.

 Let's first introduce the notation used from now on:

 - `a n` := the bot is active, meaning we want to take the path which results in the highest fitness.